pjr/brassy-net/about.md

   feature: croke-park.jpg
 ---

 I am a 30 something manager working for [Workday](http://www.workday.com) with a background in web hosting / cloud engineering / product engineering.
 I've been working in management since 2011 but keep a keen interest and passion for technology.

-I was what's fondly known as a generalist, having worked on everything from data centre layouts, rack & cabling layouts, BGP configuration, FreeBSD kernel development, javascript, HTML and a whole lot more in-between.
+I was what's, fondly known as, a generalist.
+I've worked on everything from data centre layouts, rack & cabling layouts, BGP configuration, FreeBSD kernel development, pension management software, build systems, javascript, HTML and a whole lot more in-between.
 Proficient in multiple programming languages, typically the common theme working on Linux/Unix-like operating systems.

-I run two engineering groups in Workday working on our Monitoring & Deployment systems sitting squarely between traditional product development and our infrastructure.
+I run some of the engineering groups in Workday focussed on our Monitoring & Deployment systems sitting squarely between traditional product development and our infrastructure.

-Interesting snippets...
+Interesting snippets of my adult life...

 * Bachelors in Computer Applications from DCU (99-03)
 * Part of the [RedBrick Computer Networking Society](http://www.redbrick.dcu.ie) as a sysadmin and the Societies and Publications Committee while there